Aigerim-ai/QRMenuAdminPanel/README.md

-# QRMenuAdminPanel
+# QR menu
-QR Menu Admin Panel for restaurants

-in order to run
-1. yarn
-2. yarn install
+to install: yarn
-3. yarn start
+to run project: yarn start